evanx/mpush-redis/README.md

       messageCapacity: 1000 }
 ```

-Note that the `service*` and `message*` props are only required if the `serviceRedis` URL is set.
+Note that the `service*` and `message*` props are only required if the `serviceNamespace` is set.

 ### Lifecycle management

-If an optional `serviceNamespace` configuration property e.g. `"demo:mpush"` is used for lifecycle management, and metrics.
+An optional `serviceNamespace` configuration property e.g. `"demo:mpush"` is used for lifecycle management, and metrics.

 At startup, the service will perform the following to "register" itself:
 - `incr :id` to obtain a unique service instance `id`